drowe67/freedv-gui/USER_MANUAL.md

 Auto EQ (Automatic Equalisation) adjusts the input speech spectrum to best fit the speech codec.
 It can remove annoying bass artefacts and make the codec speech easier to understand.

+Bass/Mid/Treble (for both microphone and speaker) can also be adjusted here, either with the arrow keys or your mouse.
+A graph displaying the frequency response of the signal based on your current settings will display in this window as well.

 * [Blog Post on Auto EQ Part 1](http://www.rowetel.com/?p=6778)
 * [Blog Post on Auto EQ Part 2](http://www.rowetel.com/?p=6860)